-The Company has net deferred tax assets of \$7.6 million which relate to temporary differences at March 31, 2020 primarily consisting of soft dollar liabilities and compensation-based accruals.
+The Company has net deferred tax assets of \$6.8 million which relate to temporary differences at March 31, 2021 primarily consisting of soft dollar liabilities and compensation-based accruals.
 Management believes that it is more likely than not that the deferred tax assets will be realized.

-The Company is currently undergoing a routine federal audit by the Internal Revenue Service ("IRS") for the fiscal years ended March 31, 2014 and March 31, 2015.
-The IRS has not proposed any adjustments as of the date of this report.
-The tax years ended March 31, 2016 through March 31, 2019 are open under the normal statute of limitations.
+IHI's tax returns are subject to routine examination by the Internal Revenue Service ("IRS") and by various state and local tax authorities.
+IHI is currently undergoing a federal audit by IRS for the fiscal years ended March 31, 2014 and March 31, 2015.
+The IRS has not proposed any adjustments as of the date of this report that would affect the Company's statement of financial condition.
+The tax years ended March 31, 2018 through March 31, 2020 are open under the normal federal statute of limitations.

-Additionally, the Company is currently under routine audits by various state and local tax jurisdictions for the tax years ended March 31, 2011 through March 31, 2017.
+Additionally, tax returns for the tax years ended March 31, 2011 through March 31, 2018 are currently under audits by various state and local tax jurisdictions.
 The various state and local tax jurisdictions have not proposed any adjustments as of the date of this report.
-Waivers to extend the statute of limitation have been executed with a certain tax jurisdiction for the tax years ended March 31, 2011 through March 31, 2015.
-The years ended March 31, 2015 through March 31, 2019 are open under the normal statute of limitations.
+Waivers to extend the statute of limitation have been executed with a certain tax jurisdiction for the tax years ended March 31, 2014 through March 31, 2017.
+The years ended March 31, 2017 through March 31, 2020 are open under the normal statute of limitations.